mikacuy/PL-NeRF/PL-NeRF-nerfstudio/README.md

 PL-MipNeRF is tested on Blender Synthetic dataset.
 Please follow the main repo's data preparation to setup data.

 ### Installation
 PL-MipNeRF relies on [NeRFStudio](https://github.com/nerfstudio-project/nerfstudio/tree/main).
 Please install NeRFStudio and its dependencies following the instructions from their repo.
-We tested our model on version 0.3.4.
+We tested our model on version 0.3.4 with CUDA 11.8.
+Refer to its website for installation details.

 After installing NeRFStudio, run
 ```